My Turn (Cravity song)

 "My Turn" is a song recorded by South Korean boy group Cravity for their third extended play Season 3.
 Hideout: Be Our Voice.
 It was released as the group's lead single on January 19, 2021, by Starship Entertainment in conjunction with the extended play.
 Written by Exy and arranged by Alawn, with additional songwriting credits by Harold Philippon, Keelah Jacobsen, Ryan S. Jhun, and Cameron Jai, "My Turn" is a song that expresses the group's desire for victory, showcasing overwhelming beauty with dynamic movement and intense energy, which symbolize the speed the group aims to achieve in their own race.

 Background and release

 On December 21, 2020, Starship Entertainment announced that Cravity would be releasing their third extended play, Season 3.
 Hideout: Be Our Voice, on mid-January.
 On December 28, Cravity announced their comeback date to be held on the 19th of the next month.
 On December 29, the track listing was released, with "My Turn" announced as the lead single.
 On January 17, 2021, the music video teaser was released.
 The song was released alongside its music video and the extended play on January 19.

 Composition

-Musically, "My Turn", is a song that shows the confidence of 'now it's our turn'.
+Musically, "My Turn" is described as a song that shows the confidence of 'now it's our turn'.
 It is a song that heightens the atmosphere in the second half with its heavy bass sound and energetic beat.
-With minimal sound, heavy bass, and an addictive beat, this powerful song was completed with energetic and groovy vocals.
+The song has been described as having minimal sound, heavy bass, and an addictive beat, with energetic and groovy vocals.